Control a Robot Dog with a Custom Viam Base Component

 Driving the robot from the Viam app

-Navigate to the Control tab.
+Navigate to the CONTROL tab.

-- Enable the camera stream from the Select Cameras drop-down.
+- Enable the camera stream from the Select Cameras dropdown.

 - Toggle the Keyboard Disabled switch to Keyboard Enabled to use the WASD keys on your keyboard.